kavia-common/smart-expense-tracker-4468-4477/expense_tracker_database/README.md

 POSTGRES_PORT=5432
 ```

+Note:
-Note: Do not commit real secrets.
+- Do not commit real secrets.
 The orchestration layer will map these environment variables in deployment.
+- These variables are read by the official Postgres image to create the initial database and role on first run.
+- The init SQL is applied automatically from `/docker-entrypoint-initdb.d/` only on first initialization of the data directory.

 ## Usage